 Be careful not to exacerbate pain with shallow breathing.
 I often say that people with chronic illness tend to be shallow breathers and this can intensify tightness and even a choking feeling in the chest and throat area.

 Sitting too long at the computer or watching television can contribute to tightness in the armpits and pectoralis muscles.

-For example, if you get regular massage for your fibromyalgia pain, but you ever find yourself becoming less tolerant to massage that once felt good, you might need to change your approach, technique or even avoid body massage for a period of time.
+For example, if you get a regular massage for your fibromyalgia pain, but you ever find yourself becoming less tolerant to massage that once felt good, you might need to change your approach, technique, or even avoid body massage for a period of time.